Most people associate digital single-lens reflex (DSLR) cameras with advanced photography.

 Mirrorless cameras don’t use mirrors, so the light goes directly to the image sensor.
 Mirrorless cameras have electronic viewfinders that allow users to view the image the same way it would be displayed on the LCD screen.

-Mirrorless cameras were made to create a smaller and lighter camera without compromising image quality.
+Mirrorless cameras were designed to create a smaller and lighter camera without compromising image quality.
 To do this, every component of the device is assessed for possible reduction.
 Since imaging sensors affected a camera’s size significantly, this was reduced along with the lens mount, lens size, and camera body overall.

 Choosing the Right Camera